Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Geek & Sundry dedicated an awesome video session to showing [how Fate plays \(https://www.youtube.com/watch?v=NOFXtAHg7vU\)](https://www.youtube.com/watch?v=NOFXtAHg7vU).

 So, starting from this line, we're going to assume that you know the rules of Fate Core.
 If you don't, please hop into your Continuum Indirection and rewind Space·Time to read those rules!

+As usual with Ronin Time Bureaucrats, if you disagree with these rules, don't hesitate to come up with your own – or to wing it!

 ## Creating a Character